samuelhbne/server-xray/README.md

 12.34.56.78
 ```

-### NOTE4
+### NOTE3

+#### How it works

-- First we ran proxy-xray which created a SOCKS5 proxy that tunneling traffic through your Xray server.
+- proxy-xray created a SOCKS5 proxy that tunneling traffic through your Xray server.
-- Then a curl qery was sent to ifconfig.co through the Xray server via the socks5 port served by proxy-xray.
+- curl qery was sent to ifconfig.co via the SOCKS5 proxy served by proxy-xray.
 - Like this: curl --> proxy-xray --> server-xray --> ifconfig.co website.
-- You should get the public IP address of your Xray server if all go well.
+- You should get the public IP address of server-xray if all go well.
 - Please have a look over the sibling project [proxy-xray](https://github.com/samuelhbne/proxy-xray) for more details.

 ## How to stop and remove the running container